California Spotted Owl

 Study

-IWS is helping to support graduate student and former employee, Stephanie Eyes, in collaboration with Susan Roberts of the USGS Western Ecological Research Center to conduct an important study examining the effects of fire on California spotted owl foraging habitat.
+IWS is helping to support graduate student and our former employee Stephanie Eyes, who is collaborating with Susan Roberts of the USGS Western Ecological Research Center to conduct an important study examining the effects of fire on California spotted owl foraging habitat.

 Spotted owls are marked with unique color bands to assist researchers in identifying individuals year after year.
 The following video shows some of the USGS researchers banding and taking measurements on a pair of spotted owls in Yosemite National Park.